golden-kumar-appointy/SaaStack/README.md

 - `docs/`: OpenApi spec file for each interface plugin.

 - `gen/`: Generated code, likely from protobuf definitions.

-- `http-gateway/`: Handles HTTP requests and acts as a gateway to the core services.

 - `proto/`: Protobuf definitions for each interface plugins.